muhammadghazali/kabam-kernel/README.md

     }
   },
-  'extendApp': null, //can be ommited 'extendMiddlewares': null, //can be ommited 'extendRoutes': function(core) {
+  'extendApp': null, //can be ommited 'extendMiddleware': null, //can be ommited 'extendRoutes': function(core) {
     core.app.get('/newPlugin', function(req, res) {
       res.send('New plugin is installed as object');